-TrailOff will be a transmedial walking performance created by Swim Pony in collaboration with the Pennsylvania Environmental Council (PEC), premiering June 2020 as a free-to-download mobile app.
+TrailOff is a transmedial walking performance created by Swim Pony in collaboration with the Pennsylvania Environmental Council (PEC) that premiered September 2020 as a free-to-download mobile app.
 Central to the project are 10 original audio stories, inspired by paths within the region’s expansive Circuit Trail network.
-Each trail will feature an original drama that unfolds over a roughly 2 mile route, written by a local author who demonstrates both rigorous artistic practice and connections to communities traditionally underserved by environmental programming.
+Each trail features an original drama that unfolds over a roughly 2 mile route, written by a local author who demonstrates both rigorous artistic practice and connections to communities traditionally underserved by environmental programming.

-Audiences will experience these intimate journeys through the app, which uses GPS triggering to link audio to physical attributes along the mapped route.
-Each author will create a unique audio story written specifically to be heard on their trail.
-Narration of the author’s text underscored with music and atmospheric sound design will sync to the user as they travel.
-Stories will highlight features of the landscape, encouraging listeners to imagine the world around them from the writer’s unique perspective.
-Using additional sensor data (weather, date, time of day, walking pace) the narratives will also contain subtle variations heightening the app’s “awareness” of what the listener does, giving them a magical experience of real-time response.
-After each walk, the app’s interface will shift from a basic map to an informational behind-the-scenes page with a podcast-style interview with the writer and points of environmental and historic interest on the trail.
-Once launched, the app will be maintained and available (always free of charge) for a year.
+Audiences experience these intimate journeys through the app, which uses GPS triggering to link audio to physical attributes along the mapped route.
+Each author has created a unique audio story written specifically to be heard on their trail.
+Narration of the author’s text underscored with music and atmospheric sound design syncs to the user as they travel.
+Stories highlight features of the landscape, encouraging listeners to imagine the world around them from the writer’s unique perspective.
+Using additional sensor data (weather, date, time of day, walking pace) the narratives also contain subtle variations heightening the app’s “awareness” of what the listener does, giving them a magical experience of real-time response.
+After each walk, users can access informational behind-the-scenes insights into environmental and historic points of interest on the trail or check out podcast-style interviews with the writers.

 Lead Artist/Conceiver: Adrienne Mackey